 Pay was to be not less than $1,000 for a patrolmen.
 Pension was requested to be 2% per year after 25 years of service.

 In 1919 NYC had 5.6 million people and 10,000 cops, the ratio of which was considered a big low compared to other cities.

-In 1925, 453 children under 16 were killed by cars and trolleys.
+In 1925, 453 children 16 and under were killed by cars and trolleys.
 That's a lot!
 By 1948 this number was brought down to 82.
 In 2015 there were 250 people of all ages killed by traffic.
 I guess the 1920s was the first time in human history when kids weren't supposed to play in the streets.

 I love the category of "roller skating, etc."